 - 2. TOEFL Test Score (not required of students from a country where the native language is English).
 Note: Copies of the TOEFL Bulletin of Information for Candidates are available at most American embassies.
 The application to take the TOEFL test must be received by the Educational Testing Service at least four weeks before the testing date. - 3.
 Official transcripts of all previous secondary school and college work, including an English translation.
 A letter of reference from each past school, verifying character, background, and ability, must accompany the transcripts. - 4.
 Official documentation of birthdate.
 No international students under eighteen years of age will be admitted. - 5.
 A recent photograph.
-Photocopies are not acceptable. - 6.
-Verification of a recent chest x-ray or skin test which indicates a negative tuberculosis test.
+Photocopies are not acceptable. - Verification of a recent chest x-ray or skin test which indicates a negative tuberculosis test.
 Note: X-ray or skin test must be done in the United States.
 The result must be on file with the college before the student may attend classes.

-After evaluation of items 1-5 above, applicants who are accepted will be mailed the current U.S. Immigration student visa for attendance at Crafton Hills College only.
+After evaluation of items 1-5 above, applicants who are accepted will be mailed the current I.N.S.
+1-20 form for attendance at Crafton Hills College only.
 The following rules apply to international students at Crafton Hills College:

 - 1. You must be in the local area no later than August 15 for Fall Semester and January 15 for Spring Semester. - 2.
 You are responsible for finding your own housing in nearby communities.
 The College does not have living facilities on campus. - 3.
-You must report to the office of the Dean of Student Personnel Services at the College when you arrive in the area.
+You must report to the Student Services office at the College when you arrive in the area.
 The counseling and registration procedure will be explained at that time. - 4.
 You must pay all required tuition fees at the time of registration. - 5.
 You may attend Crafton Hills College for a maximum of five semesters.
-You must take twelve or more units each semester. - 6.
-You may not be employed during your first year at Crafton Hills College.
+You must take twelve or more units each semester.